Wiki · Concept · Last reviewed June 16, 2026

 AI video generation refers to model systems that synthesize or transform video rather than merely analyzing it.
 Text-to-video systems generate clips from written prompts.
 Image-to-video systems animate a still image.
 Video-to-video tools restyle, extend, inpaint, or alter existing footage.
 More recent systems combine video and audio generation, producing dialogue, sound effects, ambient sound, music-like soundscapes, or lip-synchronized speech along with visuals.

 The field moved from research novelty into mainstream attention in 2024 and 2025.
-OpenAI's Sora technical report framed large-scale video generation as a possible path toward general-purpose simulators of the physical world.
-Google DeepMind's Veo line emphasized controllable, high-quality video and later native audio.
+OpenAI's Sora technical report framed large-scale video generation as a possible path toward general-purpose simulators of the physical world, while noting that the report was qualitative and did not include full model or implementation details.
+Google DeepMind's Veo line emphasized controllable video and later native audio.
 Runway positioned Gen-4 and Gen-4.5 as production tools for short, controllable clips.
 Meta's Movie Gen research explored text-to-video, personalization, editing, and video-to-audio generation.
 These systems are not interchangeable products, but they share the same central problem: generating plausible time, motion, camera behavior, and scene persistence from compressed learned representations.

 Technical Stack